Passionate about the environment? Want to study science? Black Hawk College is the right place to be.

-“In the Natural Sciences and Engineering Department we continually look for ways to introduce students to real-life experience in the sciences,” Emily Lehman, department co-chair and Biology professor, said.
+“In the Natural Science and Engineering Department we continually look for ways to introduce students to real-life experience in the sciences,” Emily Lehman, department co-chair and biology professor, said.

 Hands-on activities for students include events organized by the Clean Sphere club, an annual sampling of Black Hawk College’s campus stream, and research.